-“Great overview of sophisticated ideas that can be applied easily and professionally.”—Attendee, Half-Day Workshop
+“Great overview of sophisticated ideas that can be applied easily and professionally.”—Attendee, CHI studio, San Francisco

 “The workshop was so engaging!
-It felt like an RTI Sampler, piquing my interest in the four-day class.”—Attendee, Half-Day Workshop
+It felt like an RTI Sampler, piquing my interest in the four-day class.”—Attendee, CHI studio, San Francisco

 Cultural Heritage Imaging (CHI) offers classes and workshops in computational photography techniques used by cultural heritage and natural science professionals to document and research objects and artifacts.
 We train conservators, archaeologists, museum curators, museum photographers, anyone who wants to learn how to use the low-cost, digital techniques in which CHI specializes.
 We also train staff at special collections libraries on how to capture paper and bindings.

 We hold training sessions on site at excavation sites, museums, and universities, and at the CHI studio in San Francisco, California.

 Examples of Past CHI Training Sessions and Workshops